Ports of Call

 Willemstad Port of Call

-Part of the ABC chain of islands which make up the Lesser Antilles, the vibrant island of Curaçao greets visitors with its trademark bright pastel-coloured houses.
+The vibrant island of Curaçao greets visitors with its trademark bright pastel-coloured houses.
 First discovered by the Spanish in 1499, Curaçao was eventually settled by the Dutch in 1634, a heritage clearly reflected in the distinctive and colourful colonial architecture of port Willemstad.

 Ships dock at the UNESCO World Heritage Site of Willemstad, which has become a bustling cosmopolitan city with an old-world European charm.
 The city is split into two halves by the Santa Anna Bay to create two distinct areas, namely Punda and Otrobanda.
 Larger ships dock at the new Curaçao Mega Pier, while the smaller variety dock at the Curaçao Cruise terminal.